tarunsachdeva/blog/_posts/2018-12-22-atomic-habits-review.markdown

 I also really enjoyed the summaries at the end of every chapter.
 More books, especially non-fiction, should do this.

 Some of the key points that I found useful:
-* Start by defining your identity, and then the behaviours.
-When we try to change our habits (add new or remove existing), we often focus on the behaviours - going to the gym, reading every day, etc. It's easier to write everyday if you consider yourself a _writer_.
+* Every human behaviour follows the habit loop - cue, craving, response, and reward - most times without our awareness.
+Building habits is about understanding and being intentional about this loop.
+* We too often start with trying to change our behaviours directly.
+Instead, start by defining your identity (or desired one), and then the behaviours will follow.
+He writes about this [here](https://jamesclear.com/identity-based-habits).
+Specifically focus on the 3 layers of behaviour change - identity, process, and outcome.
 * Behaviour change follows the path of least resistance.
 Set up your environment and understand yourself to prevent the cues for bad habits.
-This is [inversion]({{ site.baseurl }}{% post_url 2018-10-01-decision-making-frameworks %}) applied to habit forming.
+This is a form of [inversion]({{ site.baseurl }}{% post_url 2018-10-01-decision-making-frameworks %}) applied to habit forming.
+* _Habit stacking_ is about attaching a new behaviour to an existing one.
+It can be an effective way to start a new habit (existing behaviour becomes a cue for the new one, and can also be a reward if it's more desirable).
 * Sometimes, it just comes down to writing it down and saying it aloud.
-Implementation intention statements can be an effective way to take action on new habits.

-*
+James provides some simple affirmation statements for habit building (called "implementation intentions").